roperzh/CompileDaemon/README.md

 You may find that you need to exclude some directories and files from monitoring, such as a .git repository or emacs temporary files…

-    $ CompileDaemon -exclude-dir=.git -exclude=".#*" …
+    $ PollCompileDaemon -exclude-dir=.git -exclude=".#*" …

 If you want to monitor files other than .go and .c files you might…

-    $ CompileDaemon -include=Makefile -include="*.less" -include="*.tmpl"
+    $ PollCompileDaemon -include=Makefile -include="*.less" -include="*.tmpl"

 ## Notes

 ### Too many open files

 If you get an error for too many open files, you might wish to exclude your .git, .hg, or similar VCS directories using `-exclude-dir=…`.
 This is common on OS X and BSD platforms where each watched file consumes a file descriptor.

 If you still have too many open files, then you need to raise your process's file limit using the `ulimit` command.
 Something like `ulimit -n 1024` will probably take care of it.
 There is also a sysctl based limit which you may reach and need to adjust.

 ## Project Details